nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 Functions of `Model`:

-* Stores a `UserPref` object that represents the _user's preferences_
+* Stores a `UserPref` object that represents the user's preferences
-* Stores the Task Manager data
+* Stores the data in Tâche
-* Exposes a `UnmodifiableObservableList<ReadOnlyTask>` that can be 'observed'
+* Exposes an `UnmodifiableObservableList<ReadOnlyTask>` that can be 'observed'
-> E.g. The [UI](#user-interface) can be bound to this list so that the UI automatically updates when the data in the list change.
+> E.g. The [UI](#user-interface) can be bound to this list so that it automatically updates when this list is modified. <br>

-> `Model` does not depend on any of the other three components.
+`Model` does not depend on any of the other three components.

 ### 3.5.
 Storage Component